polywrap/documentation/src/docs/tutorials/advanced/interfaces/define-implement-interfaces.md

 import TabItem from '@theme/TabItem';

 A special type of Polywrap project can be used to define an abstract interface without providing a concrete implementation.
-Like other wrappers, the interface is defined using a [Wrapper Schema](/concepts/wrap-schema).
+Like other wraps, the interface is defined using a [Wrap Schema](/concepts/wrap-schema).
 Once an interface is written and deployed, other projects can import and implement it.

 For example, the [URI Resolver](https://github.com/polywrap/monorepo/tree/origin-0.10/packages/interfaces/uri-resolver) interface is used to standardize the interface of URI resolvers.
-It is implemented by multiple plugin wrappers to help the Polywrap client query different types of URIs.
+It is implemented by multiple plugin wraps to help the Polywrap client query different types of URIs.

 ## Declaring an interface project

-Interface projects are declared using a [Polywrap Manifest](../create-wraps/polywrap-manifest).
+Interface projects are declared using a [Polywrap Manifest](/tutorials/create-wraps/polywrap-manifest).
 To indicate that a project is an abstract interface, set the project type to `interface`.

 Interface projects do not have a module.
 Only a [schema](/concepts/wrap-schema) path is declared.